-Primary antibodies used and their sources (listed in parentheses) include: mouse monoclonal antibody TA99/Mel5 to TYRP1 (American Type Culture Collection; Rockville, MD); rat monoclonal antibody 3F10 to the HA11 epitope (Sigma); mouse monoclonal antibody 16B12 to the HA11 epitope (BioLegend); mouse monoclonal antibody H4A3 to human LAMP1 (Developmental Studies Hybridoma Bank, Iowa City, IA); rabbit anti-LAMP2 (Abcam; for mouse melanocytes); rabbit anti-TYR (Pep7h, to the C-terminal 17 amino acids of human TYR [Calvo et al., 1999]); mouse monoclonal antibody to $\gamma$ -Tubulin (Sigma); and rabbit antibody to vinculin (E1E9V; Cell Signaling).
+Primary antibodies used and their sources (listed in parentheses) include: mouse monoclonal antibody TA99/Mel5 to TYRP1 (American Type Culture Collection; Rockville, MD); rat monoclonal antibody 3F10 to the HA11 epitope (Sigma); mouse monoclonal antibody 16B12 to the HA11 epitope (Biolegend); mouse monoclonal antibody H4A3 to human LAMP1 (Developmental Studies Hybridoma Bank, Iowa City, IA); rabbit anti-LAMP2 (Abcam; for mouse melanocytes); rabbit anti-TYR (Pep7h, to the C-terminal 17 amino acids of human TYR (Calvo et al., 1999)); mouse monoclonal antibody to γ-Tubulin (Sigma); and rabbit antibody to vinculin (E1E9V; Cell Signaling).
 Species- and/or mouse isotype-specific secondary antibodies from donkey or goat and conjugated to Alexa Fluor 488 or Alexa Fluor 594 used in IFM or conjugated to Alexa Fluor 680 or Alexa Fluor 790 for immunoblots were obtained from Jackson ImmunoResearch Laboratories (West Grove, PA).

-BF, IFM, and colocalization analyses
+Bright field microscopy, immunofluorescence microscopy (IFM), and colocalization analyses

 IFM analyses of fixed cells were done essentially as described (Dennis et al., 2016).
-Briefly, cells were plated on Matrigel (BD)coated coverslips, fixed with 4% formaldehyde (VWR Scientific, Radnor, PA) in PBS, labeled with primary and secondary antibodies diluted in PBS/0.02% saponin/0.01% bovine serum albumin, mounted onto slides using Prolong Gold (Thermo Fisher), and analyzed on a Leica DMI-6000 microscope equipped with a 40× or 63× objective lens (Leica; 1.4 NA), a Hamamatsu Photonics ORCA-Flash4.0 sCMOS C11440-22CU digital camera, and Leica Application Suite X (LAS X) software.
-Images in sequential z-planes (0.2 $\mu$ m step size) were deconvolved with Microvolution software and further analyzed using ImageJ (http://fiji.sc/Fiji; National Institutes of Health [NIH]).
+Briefly, cells were plated on Matrigel (BD)-coated coverslips, fixed with 4% formaldehyde (VWR) in PBS, labeled with primary and secondary antibodies diluted in PBS/0.02% saponin/0.01% BSA, mounted onto slides using Prolong Gold (ThermoFisher), and analyzed on a Leica DMI-6000 microscope equipped with a 40× or 63× objective lens (Leica; 1.4 NA), a Hamamatsu Photonics ORCA-Flash4.0 sCMOS C11440-22CU digital camera, and Leica Application Suite X (LAS X) software.
+Images in sequential z planes (0.2 μm step size) were deconvolved with Microvolution software and further analyzed using ImageJ (http://fiji.sc/Fiji; National Institutes of Health).

-Because SLC45A2 localized partially to subdomains on the melanosome membrane and thus did not fully overlap other melanosomal markers, previously used automated methods to quantify colocalization did not yield meaningful values; similarly, OCA2 localized largely to the interior of melanosomes (Sitaram et al., 2009, 2012) and was thus partially distinct from the distribution of TYRP1 or TYR cytoplasmic domain on the melanosome membrane.
-Therefore, guantification of the degree of overlap between two channels on individual organelles was performed manually on deconvolved, Z-projected images of cells in ImageJ.
-In brief, single-channel images and a merged image were synchronized using "Analyze > Tools > Synchronize Windows;" signals that were localized to the same organelle were counted using the "Multi-Point" tool; remaining signals in single channels were counted using the Multi-Point tool; and the total colocalized structures was calculated as a percentage of total structures for each channel.
-Statistical significance was determined using one-way ANOVA with Tukey's multiple comparisons test, Welch's ANOVA with Dunnett T3 post-hoc test, or Kruskal-Wallis test with Dunn's multiple comparisons test where appropriate.
+Because SLC45A2 localized partially to subdomains on the melanosome membrane and thus did not fully overlap other melanosomal markers, previously used automated methods to quantify colocalization did not yield meaningful values; similarly, OCA2 localized largely to the interior of melanosomes(Sitaram et al., 2012; Sitaram et al., 2009) and was thus partially distinct from the distribution of TYRP1 or TYR cytoplasmic domain on the melanosome membrane.
+Therefore, quantification of the degree of overlap between two channels on individual organelles was performed manually on deconvolved, Z-projected images of cells in ImageJ.
+In brief, single-channel images and a merged image were synchronized using "Analyze > Tools > Synchronize Windows;" signals that were localized to the same organelle were counted using the "Multi-Point" tool; remaining signal in single channels were counted using the "Multi-Point" tool; remaining signal in single channels were counted using the "Multi-Point" tool; and the total colocalized structures was calculated as a percentage of total structures for each channel.
+Statistical significance was determined using one-way ANOVA with Tukey's multiple comparisons test, Welch's ANOVA with Dunnett T3 post hoc test, or Kruskal-Wallis test with Dunn's multiple comparisons test where appropriate.